Family Matters: The Films of Kore-eda Hirokazu

 The Japan Foundation, Toronto

-Still Walking screen from Criterion’s high-definition 2011 Blu-ray release, supervised and approved by director Kore-eda Hirokazu.
+Still Walking screens from Criterion’s high-definition 2011 Blu-ray release, supervised and approved by director Kore-eda Hirokazu.